maxhoffmann/translations/README.md

 t('Hello {name}, how is {thing}?', { name: 'Max', thing: t('the weather') });
 // "Hallo Max, wie ist das Wetter?"

+t('undefined key in locale');
+// throws error in development mode for undefined keys

 t('Hello {name}, how is {thing}?', { name: 'Max' });
-// throws error in development mode
+// throws error in development mode for undefined variables
 ```

 __de-DE.json__